 Danny joined the USQ Student Guild Board in 2009 and served as its Chair until he retired in 2015.
 During his tenure, Danny provided strong stewardship and maintained a positive, inclusive process, which enabled the USQ Student Guild to rejuvenate through a period of financial difficulty.
 Despite leaving the Board in 2015, he has continued to be a close friend of the USQ Student Guild and offers us support and advice.

-Each Semester the USQ Student Guild will award a select number of bursaries to current USQ students.
+The USQ Student Guild will award a select number of bursaries each year to current USQ students.
 Each bursary will have a maximum value of $1000.

 The bursary can assist with funding for, but is not restricted to:

 - Setting up a study space (e.g. desk, chair etc.)

 - Books and materials

 - Travelling to study on campus or residential schools

 - Family support (e.g. babysitting, day care etc.)

 - Assist with the costs of Residential School accommodation or travel

 - Assist with the cost of Practical Placements accommodation or travel